-If the flat tyre is on the front of the vehicle, position the jack to the rear of the front tyre in the cut out on the frame (1).
+If the flat tyre is on the front of the vehicle, position the jack under the chassis rail between the two braces as shown (1).
 Rear position:

-If the flat tyre is on the rear, position the jack under the rear axle and get as close as possible to the shock absorber (2).
+If the flat tyre is on the rear, position the jack under the rear axle as close as possible to the shock absorber (2).